Major Investor Event Planning Checklist

 - Brokers and agents with a minimum production level of $4 million in sales volume or $100,000 in net commissions

 - Investors who have contributed $250-$999 to RPAC in the past

-- Current and lapsed Major Investors and association leadership who are potential major investors
+- Current and lapsed Major Investors and board leadership who are potential major investors

 - 20% of your target list should be affiliate members- Think outside the box!
 Include lenders, title companies, mortgage reps, home inspectors and others who are members of the Association in your target list.

 - Identify and recruit up to 4 hosts for each event

 - Must be Major Investors or willing to step up to Major Investor at event

 - Print or email invitations sent to target attendees.

 - NAR cannot send or reimburse for hard-mailed invitations You may choose to send printed invites at the expense of the hosting association

 - Host Committee begins making phone calls to target attendees.